• Skip to primary navigation

 • 70 g / 2.5oz smoked salmon

-• 1 tbsp crumbled goat cheese
+• 1 tablespoon crumbled goat cheese, feta or Boursin

 • Freshly cracked pepper